 First, a quick definition.
-“Statute of limitations” sounds like scary legalese, but the meaning is simple.
-It’s a law that puts a limit on when and why creditors can sue you for a debt.
-These kinds of laws protect consumers from aggressive collectors, especially when you can’t afford to pay a debt.
+“Statute of limitations” sounds scary legalese, but the meaning is simple.
+It’s a law that limits when and why creditors can sue you for a debt.
+These laws protect consumers from aggressive collectors, especially when they can’t afford to pay a debt.

-The Illinois Statute of Limitations for debt is a period of 5 years.
-If you haven’t made a payment in 5 years, you can no longer be sued for your debt.
-This is why creditors can be insistent that you set up payments, no matter how small.
+The Illinois Statute of Limitations for Debt is five years.
+If you haven’t paid in 5 years, you can no longer be sued for your debt.
+This is why creditors can insist that you set up payments, no matter how small.
 Every time you make a payment, there’s a reset process of the clock on the statute of limitations.

 Ok, so you’ve received that all-important, terrifying legal notice.
 Your first step is to ensure you’ve reached the Statute of Limitations on your Illinois Debt.
 Call up the office and ask them two questions about your debt.

 First, ask if the debt is time-barred.
-By Illinois law, they have to answer this question honestly or not at all.
-Should they refuse to answer the question at all, ask them what the date of the last payment is.
-It will let you do the math yourself to figure out if you have a case.
+By Illinois law, they must answer this question honestly or not.
+Should they refuse to answer the question, ask them what the date of the last payment is.
+It will let you do the math to determine if you have a case.

-Again, the most important thing when you’re calling about a notice you received is leaving it alone.
+Again, the most crucial thing when calling about a notice you receive is leaving it alone.
 Don’t make a promise to pay, make a payment, or give them any kind of bank account or card information.
-Remember, as soon as you make a payment, the debt is acknowledged, and they can sue you for it easily.
+Remember, as soon as you pay, the debt is acknowledged, and they can sue you for it easily.

-Once you figure out whether you have a case, you’ll need to reach out to a lawyer who’ll help you defend the case in court.
-You have two main options when you talk about hiring a lawyer, and you can hire a private lawyer or seek out local legal aid.
+Once you figure out whether you have a case, you’ll need to contact a lawyer to help you defend the case in court.
+You have two main options when you talk about hiring a lawyer and you can hire a private lawyer or seek out local legal aid.

-When it comes to seeking legal help, it’s important to know your options and have all of the data you’ve collected ready.
+When seeking legal help, knowing your options and having all of the data you’ve collected ready is essential.
 This helps things move much more smoothly in the long run.

-Alright, so your five years are up, and you’ve succeeded in your court case.
+Your five years are up, and you’ve succeeded in your court case.
 Now, what happens?
 You can’t be sued for the debt anymore, but the company can still contact you.
-You do still owe the debt; you just can’t be sued for it anymore.
+You still owe the debt; you just can’t be sued for it anymore.

-It means that debt collectors may still call you or send mail asking that you make payments.
+It means that debt collectors may still call you or send mail asking you to make payments.
 Remember, if you make a payment, you’re acknowledging the debt.
-It resumes the clock on the Statute of Limitations, and they can sue you for the full amount.
+It resumes the clock on the Statute of Limitations, and they can sue you for the total amount.

 Debts that have cleared the Statute of Limitations in Illinois can impact your credit score.
-It means that you may have trouble when applying for loans as well as credit cards in the future.
+It means that you may need help when applying for loans and credit cards in the future.
 Should you want to pay off the debt in full, be careful.

-Companies may try and add extra interest or fees on a debt past the five years, so it’s worth it to look for some help.
-One thing you can do is call the company and confirm the amount you need to erase the debt.
+Companies may add extra interest or fees on a debt past five years, so looking for some help is worth it.
+You can call the company and confirm the amount you need to erase the debt.
 Many companies will let you haggle debts, so be prepared to defend the original amount of the debt.

-Once you’ve confirmed the amount, the company requires you to forgive the debt, ask for a written, signed statement containing the amount.
-It keeps you safe from companies “changing their minds” and requesting more money from you.
+Once you’ve confirmed the amount, the company requires you to forgive the debt and ask for a written, signed statement containing the amount.
+It keeps you safe from companies “changing their minds” and requesting more money.

-While working for financial security, it’s important to know your rights.
-Often, companies attempt to take advantage of the fact that most people don’t know their rights.
+While working for financial security, it’s essential to know your rights.
+Often, companies try to take advantage of the fact that most people don’t know their rights.
 It makes having a game plan an essential weapon in a consumer’s arsenal.
-Once you know your rights, you’ll be ready to reach out to your local legal counsel and move forward.
+Once you know your rights, you’ll be ready to contact your local legal counsel and move forward.

 Millions of Americans have some form of debt.
-No matter how scary debt collection can feel, you’re never alone, and you’re never out of options.
-There will always be people out there ready to help you learn and conquer any debt problem you might be facing.
+No matter how scary debt collection can feel, you’re never alone and never out of options.
+There will always be people ready to help you learn and conquer any debt problem you might be facing.